yuehaowang/pylash_engine/README.md

 ## Before Using Pylash

-For pylash is based on Python3 and PyQt4, you need to install Python3 and PyQt4 first.
+For pylash is based on Python3 and PyQt4, you need to install them first.

 **Python3 will be found here:**